brendanator/jsForth/ans-forth.md

 See: 7.6.2.2125 REFILL , 11.6.2.2125 REFILL , A.6.2.2125 REFILL

-6.2.2148 RESTORE-INPUT
-CORE EXT
-  ( xn ... x1 n -- flag )
-Attempt to restore the input source specification to the state described by x1 through xn. flag is true if the input source specification cannot be so restored.

-An ambiguous condition exists if the input source represented by the arguments is not the same as the current input source.

-See: A.6.2.2182 SAVE-INPUT

 6.2.2150 ROLL
 CORE EXT
   ( xu xu-1 ... x0 u -- xu-1 ... x0 xu )